ProtectUK publication date

 Organisations should:

-• have a clearly defined process for consulting and sharing the location of the kit with neighbouring organisations and emergency services
+• have a clearly defined process for consulting and sharing the location of the kits with neighbouring organisations and emergency services

-• ensure the kit forms an integral part of an organisations first aid response plan
+• ensure the kits form an integral part of an organisations first aid response plan

-• hold specific contingency plans which take into account the likely incident and injuries which would require the use of the kit
+• hold specific contingency plans which take into account the likely circumstances which may require the use of these kits.

-• have an agreed understanding that the kit may be used by emergency services on those occasions where they need it to supplement their own kit
+• have an agreed understanding that these kits may be used by emergency services on those occasions where they need it to supplement their own kit

-• ensure the kit forms part of a first aid exercise programme where relevant lessons are identified and reflected in plans and arrangements
+• ensure the kits form part of a first aid exercise programme where relevant lessons are identified and reflected in updated plans and arrangements

-• ensure that sufficient staff have received additional, and where applicable, accredited training in the use of the kit
+• ensure that sufficient staff have received additional awareness training in the use of these kits.

 Further guidance and supporting documentation